A fantasy story in a series of 'Fairy Tales of the Old Zoo' by Nika Bathen

 The warm-blooded dragon was not picky about his food.
 He never turned down porridge with meat scraps, rotten fruit, potato peels and fish heads.
 But best of all, the dragon liked corn flakes with milk — he hugged his bowl with his front paws, purred with joy and smoke rings came from his nostrils.
 He always saved a little of this delicacy for his adoptive mother and did not go to bed until the cat returned from her night wanderings.
 The cat, Manka, in turn, was so attached to her adopted son that she stopped breeding.
 She brought mice and sausage skins for the dragon; she licked his muzzle, dozed between his paws, and hissed at everyone who approached the cage.
 But suddenly Manka really had something to worry about.

 Starting to feel his advanced age, the old-fashioned zoo director retired, and another man was sent to take his place.
 New Lord, new laws.
 The new zoo director had a reputation as an effective manager.
-He fired half the staff, cut all the salaries and reduced spending on the animals.
+He fired half the staff, cut all salaries and reduced spending on the animals.
 The exotic birds, chimpanzee and tigress were sold, as they were too expensive to keep.

 Booths with brightly-coloured snacks and toys "made in China", shooting games and dance pavilions appeared on the pathways of the zoo.
 Animals became simply an addition to the more profitable entertainment - no one wished them harm, but they were no longer of interest.

 Manka was the first to lose her meal allowance.
 ‘The effective manager’ found it unprofitable to nurse weak cubs.
 The dragon was put in a cage between the reptiles and predators.
 ‘A Draco Magnifica’ sign was hung up and a photographer was assigned to the cage in order to take pictures of guests with the monster in the background for all who might wish to see him.
 The dragon was not pleased with this attention.
 He hid in the far corner of his cage, howling piteously.
 His scaly belly was always trembling.
 The zookeepers had to push him closer to the visitors with their brooms, but the poor beast was scared of his own shadow.
 Only Manka could calm her adopted son — the dragon behaved relatively quietly next to the cat.
-The vet, Korkia, twice made reports to zoo management, demanding they provide comfort for the rare animal, but they paid him no mind.
+The vet, Korkia, twice made reports to zoo management, demanding that they provide comfort for the rare animal, but they paid him no mind.
 “Never mind that the beast is not eating much and looking a little sickly.
-It is winter now, vitamin deficiency.
+It is winter now, he is suffering from vitamin deficiency.
 He will get better by spring.
-If not, the stuffed dragon will look equally impressive.”
+If not, a stuffed dragon will look equally impressive.”

 The trainee, Lipochka, broke into the director's office and made a scene, threatening to call Greenpeace.
 The poor naive girl was fired immediately without pay.